hailelagi/hailelagi.com/content/posts/a-peek-into-the-beam.md

 ![Observer showing scheduling](/observer.png)

-You can see the scheduler at work by spinning up a few short-lived processes which begin their lifetime[[4]](#references) with about [326 words of memory](https://en.wikipedia.org/wiki/Word_(computer_architecture)) (approximately 0.65 kilobytes) which can [grow](https://www.erlang.org/doc/man/erts_alloc.html) on a stack or heap.
+You can see the schedulers at work by spinning up a few short-lived processes which begin their lifetime[[4]](#references) with about [326 words of memory](https://en.wikipedia.org/wiki/Word_(computer_architecture)) (approximately 0.65 kilobytes) which can [grow](https://www.erlang.org/doc/man/erts_alloc.html) on a stack or heap.